Universal Seesaw Leptogenesis: Leptogenesis

 \subsection{CP Violation}

-The CP violation comes from the interference of the tree and the loop-level diagrams for the decays of $N_{L,R}$, as shown in Fig.~\ref{fig:lepto}.
-It can be seen that we have contributions from diagrams with massive states in both the loops and the final states as well as diagrams with massive states either in the loop or the final states.
+The CP violation comes from the interference of the tree and the loop-level diagrams for the decays of $N_{L,R}$, as shown in Fig.~\ref{fig:lepto}.\footnote{{Here we do not consider loops of $N_{L,R}^{(2,3)}$, since we work in a regime where they have negligible coupling to $\nu_{L,R}$ as indicated in footnote \ref{footnote}.
+For the same reason we only consider decays of $N_{L,R}$ to $l_{L,R}$ instead of to $l_{L,R}^{(2,3)}$.
+Therefore the Davidson-Ibarra bound \cite{Davidson:2002qv} does not apply here.}} It can be seen that we have contributions from diagrams with massive states in both the loops and the final states as well as diagrams with massive states either in the loop or the final states.
 Note that in the vertex correction diagram, the states $l_k$ and $H_k$ in the loop should match the final states, whereas, for the self energy diagram, they can be same or different.

 For concreteness, we will only consider the mass of the right-handed Higgs $H_R$, which will lead to phase space suppression in some decays and for notational convenience we define

 such that $\delta_R = {\delta_L}/{r}$.